 The future is here.
-In the first weeks of 2014, the most popular lightbulb sizes — 40 and 60 watt bulbs we use in table lamps — are history.
-This follows the 100-watt incandescent bulb phase out that began in 2012, followed by 75 watt bulbs last year.
+In the first weeks of 2014, the most popular table lamp light bulb sizes — 40 and 60 watts — are history.
+This follows the 100-watt incandescent light bulb phase out that began in 2012, followed by 75 watt bulbs last year.
 While existing stock can still be sold, no new ones will be manufactured or imported.

 I never thought I’d say this, but I won’t miss them.

 This week I spent less than $100 on soft white (3000K) LED (light emitting diode) bulbs to convert every lamp in the house, including the Chinoiserie emperor in our bedroom [top].
 LEDs have excellent color quality and provide brighter light than incandescent bulbs.
 While the cost is about $10 each, I should not need to replace a bulb for eight to ten years.